-- The demand for CCAC stems from the need to provide conditioned environments for data management equipment, hence the market is driven by replacement demand and the growth in data centres. - Approximately 1,000 units were sold in Australia in 2006 and 100 units in New Zealand. - Estimated installed stock is 9,700 units in Australia and 970 units in New Zealand in 2006. - Approximately 60 percent are air cooled and 40 percent water cooled. - Average size is approximately 50kWr. - Two or more identical units are generally installed at each site, to provide redundancy should a unit fail or require maintenance. - The units at a site are rotated through an operating cycle, i.e. regularly switched on and off, to ensure a similar operating life for all units and no units are kept solely as standby or backup units. - Though the set of CCAC units at any site generally operate 24 hours/day, all year, any given unit operates approximately 65 percent of this time at full capacity. - There is one local manufacturer and four importers, all from Europe, in the current Australian and New Zealand market.
+- The demand for CCAC stems from the need to provide conditioned environments for data management equipment, hence the market is driven by replacement demand and the growth in data centres. - Approximately 1,000 units were sold in Australia in 2006 and 100 units in New Zealand. - Estimated installed stock is 9,700 units in Australia and 970 units in New Zealand in 2006. - Approximately 60 per cent are air cooled and 40 per cent water cooled. - Average size is approximately 50kWr. - Two or more identical units are generally installed at each site, to provide redundancy should a unit fail or require maintenance. - The units at a site are rotated through an operating cycle, i.e. regularly switched on and off, to ensure a similar operating life for all units and no units are kept solely as standby or backup units. - Though the set of CCAC units at any site generally operate 24 hours/day, all year, any given unit operates approximately 65 per cent of this time at full capacity. - There is one local manufacturer and four importers, all from Europe, in the current Australian and New Zealand market.

-The survey information also indicated that the average Energy Efficiency Ratio (EER) of CCAC was an EER of between 2.1 and 3.0, when operating at the design conditions.
-It is also estimated, using the industry survey data that the average life of a CCAC is around 10 years considering they are operating continuously.
-This estimate is consistent with the expected life of comfort air conditioners which range from 10 to 15 years (Syneca 2003).
+The survey information provided by industry found that the average Energy Efficiency Ratio (EER) of CCAC was an EER of between 2.1 and 3.0, when operating at the design conditions.
+It is also estimated from industry that the average life of a close control air